Skip to main content

 Methadone addiction day treatment programs, or Partial Hospitalization Programs (PHP), offer you a structured and intensive level of care while allowing you to return home each evening.
 These programs provide a comprehensive treatment approach, including medical supervision, individual counseling, group therapy, and educational workshops throughout the day.

-If you are in a PHP, you benefit from a higher level of care compared to traditional outpatient settings, with daily sessions designed to address both the physical and psychological aspects of methadone addiction.
+If you are in a PHP for methadone addiction, you benefit from a higher level of care compared to traditional outpatient settings, with daily sessions designed to address both the physical and psychological aspects of methadone addiction.
 This program structure supports you in building essential skills for recovery while offering the flexibility to maintain your daily routines and responsibilities.

 Methadone addiction outpatient evening programs offer you flexible treatment options that fit around your daily schedules.
 These programs provide therapeutic services during evening hours, allowing you to attend counseling, group therapy, and educational sessions after work or other daily commitments.